 The majority of the rolling walkers we carry in our Maryland store have adjustable handles and even adjustable seat backs.
 Before committing to a specific model, be sure to check if it can be tailored to your height.
 Another important specification to look for is the rollator’s width.
 It might not matter if you have plenty of space in your home, but if you have to move through narrow hallways or doorways, make sure your rollator will fit.

-If you or a loved one are in need of a rollator or walker, contact us today and get a free quote.
+If you or a loved one are in need of a rollator or walker, contact us today.

 Click Here to View Service Areas